Should Your Child See a Doctor?

-- Cuts, lacerations, gashes and tears (wounds that go through the skin [dermis] to the fat or muscle tissue)
+- Cuts, lacerations, gashes and tears.
+These are wounds that go through the skin to the fat tissue.
+Caused by a sharp object.

-- Scrapes, abrasions, scratches and floor burns (superficial wounds that don't go all the way through the skin.
+- Scrapes, abrasions, scratches and floor burns.
+These are surface wounds that don't go all the way through the skin.
 Scrapes are common on the knees, elbows and palms.

 - Any cut that is split open or gaping needs sutures.

 - On the face, cuts longer than ¼ inch 6 mm usually need to be seen.
 They usually need closure with sutures or skin glue.

 Cuts Versus Scratches: Helping You Decide

-- A scratch or scrape (wide scratch) doesn't go through it.
+- A scratch or scrape wide scratch doesn't go through the skin.

-- Cuts that gape open at rest or with movement need closure to prevent scarring.
+- Cuts that gape open at rest or with movement need stitches to prevent scarring.

-- Scrapes and scratches never need closure, no matter how long they are.
+- Scrapes and scratches never need stitches, no matter how long they are.

 - So this distinction is important.

 Call 911 Now